SwiftyTesseract/SwiftyTesseract/README.md

 tesseract.pageSegmentationMode = .singleColumn
 ```

-If you don't care about all the implentation needed to make your call-site feel "Swifty" (who doesn't love leading dot syntax?!) you could implement it simply like this:
+If you don't care about all of the boilerplate needed to make your call-site feel "Swifty", you could implement it simply like this:
 ```swift
 import SwiftyTesseract
 import libtesseract